jhb96/EWE-TASKER-with-Activity-Recognition-APP/README.md

 ```

-You can also download it from Play Store (Not available yet).
+You can also download it from Play Store (Currentlyn not available).

 <a href="https://play.google.com/store/apps/details?id=es.dit.gsi.rulesframework">https://play.google.com/store/apps/details?id=es.dit.gsi.rulesframework</a>